GYG-be/.github/profile/README.md

 9) Avoid cold calling, begging or asking for a job; make your attractive skills contactable with link pages so that someone can email/DM/calendly you

-10) Stop watching tv, sports, netflix, youtube; go for walks -- THINK ... read more broadly, deeply and faster; smartify your RSS newsreader
+10) Stop watching tv, sports, netflix, youtube; go for walks -- THINK ... smartify your investment  by programming your mind with your RSS newsreader

-11) Improve your ideation discipline; entertain yourself by brainstorming ideas from scrolling; categorize ideas into A, B, C, D bins
+11) Improve your ideation and fulfillment discipline; entertain yourself by brainstorming ideas from scrolling; categorize ideas into A, B, C, D bins

-12) Study how skill economies work; develop intell gathering on talent acquisitions ops; analyze knowledge graph from LinkedIn, Indeed, et al
+12) Study how skill economies work; develop intell gathering on talent acquisitions ops; analyze knowledge graph from Owler, LinkedIn, Indeed, et al

 ## GYG Flow -- Git more flow out of GIT